Gogo Business Aviation

 Gogo partners with leading satellite service provider Eutelsat-OneWeb, harnessing its low Earth orbit (LEO) satellite fleet to offer low-latency, high-speed Ku-band connectivity with global coverage called Gogo Galileo.

-In September it announced its intention to acquire leading GEO provider Satcom Direct for $375m in cash and five million shares, plus performance-related add-ons.
+In December it completed its acquisition of leading GEO provider Satcom Direct for $375m in cash and five million shares, plus performance-related add-ons.

 Gogo Galileo comes with two antenna options – the more compact HDX designed to fit any size business aircraft from super light jets and turboprops up to large-cabin jets, and the larger FDX for best-in-class service for large-cabin aircraft.